-The LTA and operators work cooperatively to identify pinch-points which contribute to options development at through feasibility studies in the agreed priority areas.
-This will align with powers under decriminalised enforcement of moving traffic offences, with the appropriate use camera enforcement, to support bus service reliability.
+The LTA and operators work cooperatively to identify pinch-points which contribute to options development and through feasibility studies in the agreed priority areas.
+This aligns with powers under decriminalised enforcement of moving traffic offences, with the appropriate use camera enforcement, to support bus service reliability.